 The beauty of The Abundance of Less: Lessons in Simple Living from Rural Japan is not about showing us how to live a simple life.
 Firstly, it’s not that simple to live simply.
 One of my favourite quotes from the book is “It takes time to be poor”.
 This is so true.
 For example, it takes time to nurture your life through cultivating the land yourself.
 These people mostly eat what they grow themselves (and live on less than $4,000 a year).
 It takes months from cultivating the land, to harvesting it and finally being able to cook the food they’ve grown.
-Not everyone could do it, nor does everyone has to go all the way to find a more authentic kind of satisfaction.
-But you can make the choice of not eating fruit or vegetables out of season, or from far away.
+Not everyone could do it, nor does everyone have to go all the way to find a more authentic kind of satisfaction.
+But you can make, in turn, the choice of not eating fruit or vegetables out of season, or from far away.

 Secondly, you have to be true to yourself.
 Many of us may not fit into the wold we were given, but each one of us finds happiness in something different.
 “In the end you have to be honest to what really feels best to you,” says Wakako Oe, one of the interviewees in the book.